ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 Cheat sheets
 ------------

-If a cheat sheet has been created for your PyAnsys library, you can show a thumbnail image of it in the left navigation pane of one or more sections of your documentation.
+If a cheat sheet has been created for your PyAnsys library, with ``quarto``, you can add it to the left navigation pane of your documentation.

 In the ``html_theme_options`` dictionary, you add a child dictionary named ``cheatsheet`` that contain these keys, in the order given:

-#. ``url``: URL of the cheat sheet.
+#. ``file``: File name including the extension of the cheat sheet.
+If the file is inside a directory,
+   include the directory name relative to the root of the documentation.
+For example, if the cheat sheet is in the ``getting_started`` directory, the file name is ``getting_started/cheat_sheet.qmd``.
-#. ``title``: Title of the cheat sheet.
+#. ``title``: Title of the cheat sheet to be displayed in the left navigation pane.
-#. ``thumbnail``: URL of the thumbnail image for the cheat sheet.
-#. ``needs_download``: Whether to download the cheat sheet locally during the documentation build.
-   The default is ``False``, in which case the cheat sheet is accessed directly from the provided URL.
-   If ``True``, the cheat sheet is downloaded to the ``_build/html/_static/`` directory and accessed from here.
+#. ``output_dir``: Directory where the cheat sheet is saved relative to the output directory after building the documentation.
-#. ``pages``: List of names for the reStructuredText (RST) files to show the cheat sheet on.
-If no list
-   is provided, the cheat sheet is shown in the left navigation pane of the main ``index.rst`` file.
+   By default, the cheat sheet is saved in the ``_build/html/_static/`` directory.

 Here is an example of how to add the ``cheatsheet`` dictionary to the `html_theme_options`` dictionary: